KellyChen8411/Nice_stay/README.md

 - Book or cancel accommodation
-  - Hosts will get message from guests when their houses are booked or canceled
+  - Hosts will get messages from guests when their houses are booked or canceled

 https://user-images.githubusercontent.com/41458099/181504900-ccee96f1-199f-4589-9715-9f3bc4956c65.mp4

-- Leave comments or rating
+- Leave comments or ratings
   - One booking can leave comment only once

 https://user-images.githubusercontent.com/41458099/181505529-49b2ab12-cc3f-444d-8b86-34dcdedde66b.mp4